-In LCA, an activity refers to an individual process, operation or action that is involved in the life cycle of the product system.
-Activities are identified and described in the LCI phase of an LCA study, where data related to inputs and outputs for each activity are collected and quantified.
+An activity refers to an individual process, operation or action that is involved in the life cycle of the product system.
+Activities are identified and described in the LCI phase of an LCSA study, where data related to inputs and outputs (including fugitive emissions) for each activity are collected and quantified.
 In the case of intensity, this is a measure used to quantify the impacts associated with a specific activity (European Commission, 2010).
-In the context of an LCSA study, some distinctive characteristics can be found across sustainability domains.
+In the context of an LCSA study, some distinctive characteristics arise across sustainability domains.